SumoLogic-Labs/sumologic-rfsync/doc/03_integration/readme.md

 That script, coupled with the query is how Sumo Logic will pull the Recorded Future files.
 A script sample is located in the bin directory of the git project, and is called:

-* sl-download-wrapper.bash
+* rfslsync.sh

 Steps to set up the hosted collector would be:

-1) cd /var/tmp
+1) cd /var/tmp and create the directory required

+* umask 022

+* mkdir -p /var/tmp/rfslsync/bin

+* mkdir -p /var/tmp/rfslsync/etc

-2) Confirm the path to the rfsync.py script. <git-repository-dir>/bin/rflsync.py
+2) Confirm the path to the rfsync.sh script. <git-repository-dir>/bin/rflsync.sh

 3) Confirm the path to the rfslsync.cfg config file. <git-repository-dir>/etc/rfslsync.cfg

-4) cp <git-repository-dir>/bin/sl-download-wrapper.bash /var/tmp/sl-download-wrapper.bash
+4) Copy and Edit the files required for the scripted action:

+* cp <git-repository-dir>/bin/rfslsync.sh /var/tmp/rfslsync/bin/rfslsync.sh

+* cp <git-repository-dir>/bin/rfslsync.py /var/tmp/rfslsync/bin/rfslsync.py

+* cp <git-repository-dir>/etc/rfslsync.cfg /var/tmp/rfslsync/etc/rfslsync.cfg

-5) Confirm the contents of the wrapper script is correct /var/tmp/sl-download-wrapper.bash
+5) Confirm the contents of the wrapper script is correct /var/tmp/rfslsync/rfslsync.sh

    * cmdname